The measurable Kesten theorem: A unimodular random graph of maximal growth

 \begin{proof}[Proof of Theorem \ref{t:z2cluster}] The component of the origin in the supercritical percolation in $\ZZ^2$ is unimodular, so it must be one even when conditioned to be infinite.
 In this case, it satisfies property \eqref{cluster property}.
 Then its universal cover is a unimodular random graph with lower growth $d-1$. \end{proof}

-{\bf Acknowledgments.} M.A.\ has been supported by the grant IEF-235545.
-Y.G.\ was partially supported by ISF grant 441/11 B.V.\ was supported by the NSERC Discovery Accelerator Grant and the Canada Research Chair program.
+{\bf Acknowledgments.} We thank an extremely careful referee for many useful comments on two previous versions.
+M.A.\ is partially supported by MTA Renyi "Lendulet" Groups and Graphs Research Group.
+Y.G.\ was partially supported by ISF grant 441/11 and U.S. NSF grants DMS 1107452, 1107263, 1107367 ``RNMS: Geometric structures And Representation varieties" (the GEAR Network).
+B.V.\ was supported by the NSERC Discovery Accelerator Grant and the Canada Research Chair program.